YuraPopovych/Objects-Algorithms/README.md

   - "Hit" if the dealer should take another card.
   - "Stay" if the dealer should not take another card.
   - "Bust" if the sum is already over 21.

+### **Exam**
+* name.
+Create a class called Name.
+Name should have two attributes (instance variables): first_name and last_name.
+Make sure the variable names match those words.
+Both will be strings.
+    Name should have a constructor with two required parameters, one for each of those attributes (first_name and last_name, in that order).
+    Name should also have two methods.
+The first should be called find_printed_name, and should return the first and last name with a space in between, e.g. "David Joyner".
+The second method should be called find_sortable_name, and should return the last name, then a comma and space, and then only the first initial, e.g. "Joyner, D".
+    Neither sortable_name nor printed_name should be attributes: both should be created and returned when those methods are called.
+Neither method will have any parameters besides self.
+If it's written correctly, It's print:

+    ```
+    David
+    Joyner
+    David Joyner
+    Joyner, D
+    ```